Q: “What is the age requirement to attend the Formal?”

 Q: “When should I register?”

-We open formal registration in late January of each year according to grade levels where seniors receive priority.
-To ensure your student is placed at the top of the waiting list, please register your student ONLY when his/her grade-level sign up has opened.
-If you register too early or too late, your name will be placed at the bottom of the waitlist.
+We open formal registration in late January of each year.
+Graduating seniors will have one week of priority registration, and then registration will be open to all other students.
+To ensure your student is placed at the top of the waiting list, please register your student ONLY when his or her session has opened.
+If you register too early, your name will be removed from the waitlist.
+You may then re-register when your session opens.
+If you register late, you may not be able to attend.

 Q: “When is the last day to register?”